 If you want to apply for a school in a different borough you'll still need to apply through the Lambeth school admissions team and follow the application process on this page.

-You can find the school admissions details for neighbouring boroughs on the Apply for a school place in another borough - guide page.
+You can find the school admissions details for school places in neighbouring boroughs.

 You must apply for a secondary school place using the Common Application Form on the eAdmissions website.
-Applications can be made from 1 September 2019.
+Applications can be made until 30 June 2020 online.